dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Most common errors

 -   `bind study` setting currently works only if all tracks in the data come from the same study, and if `study.id` or `study_id` is a column name in the track data.
 It will be unable to perform the operation if not
 -   Any `column` settings can be bugged by a column name with two (and, sometimes, one) periods: for example, 'altitude.col.xyz' could not be recognized.
+To solve this bug, any column containing a period must be duplicated (instead of renamed) with the new name `altutide/temperature/heading`.
 -   `Filter by Time Interval` must be a number of minutes.
 If the provided interval is greater than 60, the data will be returned with a warning.

 ### Null or error handling